abassanini/https---github.com-abassanini-tech-test-infra-solved/README.md

       <address type='pci' domain='0x0000' bus='0x01' slot='0x00' function='0x0'/>
     </interface>
 ~~~
-- Import the VM image, locally or in a remote host using `virsh`
+- Import the VM image, locally or on a remote host using `virsh`
 ```
 virsh define assets/vm.xml
 ```
 > The main shell script `service-run.sh` will try to guess the target ip address.
-If the VM is running on a remote host, it will not be possible.
-In that scenario, please configure the VM IP in the `$TARGET_IP` shell variable.
-More instructions in the following sections
+If the VM is running on a remote host, the discovery will not be possible.
+In this scenario, please configure the VM IP in the `$TARGET_IP` shell variable.
+Further instructions in the following sections
 - Start the VM
 ```
 virsh start immfly-debian10